nlesc-nano/Tutorials/docs/1_build_qd.rst

 - whether or not their optimization is required (``optional.ligand.optimize`` and ``optional.core.optimize``);
 - the dummy atom that needs to be replaced with the chosen ligand (``optional.core.anchor``)

-Please note that, in this specific case, we chose to opt for ``optional.ligand.split: False`` since the SMILES string we are using in the input (i.e. ``CCCCCCCCC=CCCCCCCCC(=O)[O-]``) refers to an ionic structure.
+Since the SMILES string we are using in the input (i.e. ``CCCCCCCCC=CCCCCCCCC(=O)[O-]``) refers to the anionic ligand, we will opt for ``optional.ligand.split: False``, so no protons are removed from the ligand anchoring group.

-Now that all of the files are in their respective directories, we are finally ready to run CAT with the following command: ``init_cat input_settings.yaml``
+We are finally ready to run CAT with the following command: ``init_cat input_settings.yaml`` After running **CAT** the .xyz file corresponding to our oleate capped perovskite nanocrystal can be found in the specified directory, 'qd'.
-After running **CAT** the new .xyz file, containing the coordinates of the desired Quantum Dot, will be exported to the directory we specified in ``optional.qd.dirname`` ( we named it 'qd').
 Don't worry, the directory will be created from scratch if it does not yet exist!

-Make sure to rename the .xyz file so that you know what it is, as its name is randomly generated by **CAT**.
-Once renamed, the .xyz file is ready to be used.
+Rename the .xyz file, you are now ready to use it!